Jayx2u/readme-magik/README.md

     *   Click the **Run workflow** dropdown and then the **Run workflow** button.

 After the workflow completes, your profile README should be updated!

+## Customisation
+Simply edit the contents within [README.md.tpl](templates/README.md.tpl) to change how the README will look like!